 Art Babble showcases art content in video format from a variety of sources, including many major museums.
-The Indiana Museum of Art created this forum and contributed 295 videos to date.
-To locate videos by topic, browse "channels" for such things as ceramics, decorative arts, furniture or textiles.
+The Indianapolis Museum of Art created this forum and contributed 333 videos to date.
+To browse decorative arts videos, start at the "medium" subsection.
 Some of the major partner institutions are listed specifically below.

 Ceramic Arts Daily's pottery video archive contains demonstrations of techniques.